smyers119/offline-pki/README.md

 You can check the result with `pki yubikey info`.

+You can do several intermediate CA, one per usage.
+There is no backup intermediate as if it is destroyed or lost, you can just generate a new one (clients have to trust the root certificate, not the intermediate ones).

 ### CSR signature

 The last step is to sign some certificate request with the `pki certificate